The forerunner of the modern Excel Table is know as a List Object. Excel 2003 has this feature, and I’ll simply refer to it here as a List.

 - There is a default Header row formatted in boldface and has AutoFilter turned on.

 - There is a List toolbar showing (unless you’ve dismissed it previously).

-The List toolbar gives you several options from the drop-down menu.
+The List toolbar gives you several options from the drop-down menu when you create list in Excel.
 Insert or Delete rows or columns in the List, Sort the List, generate a Form to enter data into the List, Resize the List, or Convert the List to a Range.